 What is Hep C and Suboxone?

-he intravenous users recovered after stopping intravenous injection, and 2 of them did not interrupt sublingual administration of Suboxone.
-The HIV positive patient also recovered after stopping Suboxone.
+he intravenous users recovered after stopping intravenous injection, and 2 of them did not interrupt the sublingual administration of Suboxone.
+The HIV-positive patient also recovered after stopping Suboxone.
 A second series of cases from France included 7 patients who developed hepatitis while on Suboxone.

 Can I develop a dependence on Suboxone?

 Only 1 of these patients was injecting Suboxone.
 The other 6 took it as prescribed by the sublingual route.
 Average ALT levels were 39 times normal.
 All patients had serologic evidence of Hep C. Suboxone treatment was continued in all patients, although 3 had a dose reduction of 50%.
 All 7 patients recovered without apparent sequelae.

 Is Suboxone a new drug on the market?

 An in vitro study with rat hepatocytes suggested that buprenorphine is a proton donor that can interfere with mitochondrial respiration resulting in necrosis of hepatocytes.
 (5) It thus appears that buprenorphine may have the potential to cause elevations in transaminases and reversible hepatic injury, particularly in individuals with Hep C. The precise incidence of these types of events remains uncertain, though serious hepatic injury appears to be quite rare considering that many thousands of individuals have been treated with buprenorphine in France with only a few reported cases of hepatic injury.